 Work a generous amount of conditioner into your hair.
 Be as gentle as possible.

 Removing any residual henna dye will reduce feelings of coarseness or dryness in your hair.
-It’s worth taking time over this step for that reason.
+It’s worth taking time for this step for that reason.

 Rinse your hair with water, and repeat this process as necessary.
 Using cold to cool water is a great idea as it helps the hair cuticle to tighten and close.